Paraguay–Taiwan relations: 1990s

 and has extended large loans to Paraguay; as of early 2009, Taiwan's government was offering payment deferral on a $400 million outstanding loan.

 The bilateral relationship has been increasingly affected by China's economic growth and its rigid approach to the One China Policy.
 The People's Republic of China is a major buyer of Paraguay's major exports, especially soy and beef.
 It has also made large investments in those sectors, directly affecting the Paraguayan economy.
 This has led to increasingly prominent debates within Paraguay over recognition policy.
 "While commercial ties increase, China may be gaining other forms of leverage over Paraguay; pro-China rumblings surfaced in late 2019 largely from meat producers whose market can be curtailed through phytosanitary regulations."

 2000s

 Paraguay's UN General Assembly sessions for the return of the Republic of China into the United Nations' Organization.
-However, in the fall of 2008, the recently elected Paraguyan president Fernando Lugo (whose inauguration, just a few days previously, had been attended by Taiwan's Ma Ying-jeou) announced that his country would not do so at the 63rd annuals session of the General Assembly.
+However, in the fall of 2008, the recently elected Paraguayan president Fernando Lugo (whose inauguration, just a few days previously, had been attended by Taiwan's Ma Ying-jeou) announced that his country would not do so at the 63rd annuals session of the General Assembly.